The perfect destination for a family break in Ireland

 Take a Stroll Through the Park

-Located to the west of the City, Phoenix Park is one of the largest enclosed public parks in any capital city in Europe.
+Located to the west of the city, Phoenix Park is one of the largest enclosed public parks in any capital city in Europe.

 Learn More